 - Apply the removal agent as stated on the packaging.

 - Allow the agent to work for approx. 30 minutes (read the manufacturer's instructions for the respective product)

 - Remove the softened residues with a wooden spatula.
 Do not use any more water here.

 - Repeat the process if necessary.

-4. What do you need to bear in mind when using the PU removal agent
+What else should you bear in mind when using PU foam removers?

 When selecting the removal agent, ensure that it is suitable for the respective surface.
 To do this, read the instructions on the packaging or ask your dealer.